PablocFonseca/streamlit-aggrid/README.md

 ![example image](https://github.com/PablocFonseca/streamlit-aggrid/raw/main/group_selection_example.gif)

 # Development Notes

+Version 1.1.0

+- Updated AgGrid to version 32.3
+- Added partial support for the aggrid [Theming](https://www.ag-grid.com/javascript-data-grid/theming/) - Check [example](https://staggrid-examples.streamlit.app/Themes)
+- Cleaned project dependencies (Altair < 5)

 Version 1.0.5

 - Updated AgGrid to version 31.3

 Version 1.0.4

 - Added information on the event that triggered app rerun

 Version 1.0.2

 - Moved a lot of response processment to python side.
 - Changed grid return object.
 - Fix bugs and code cleanup.

+> [!WARNING]
+> v1.0.0 breaks compatibility with previous versions and many people reached me to say that it is unstable.
+> Main changes are on gridReturn object as I'm moving heavy processment to python side.
+> I'm working to stabilize it, if you find any issues, please open a topic on the issue tracker
+> with a reproductile example, if possible.
+> Meanwhile use the last v.0.3.4 if things are not working for you!
+I hope to have everything fixed soon.

 Version 0.3.5

 - Merged many PR, thanks everybody.
 - Grid State can be saved and retrieved.
 Many people requested this one.
 Live Example [Here](https://staggrid-examples.streamlit.app/?example=%27Grid%20State%27)

 Version 0.3.4